Underspecified Human Decision Experiments Considered Harmful: Defining a Decision Problem

-Critical to a decision problem is a scoring rule $\score$ : $\actionspace \times \statespace \to \reals$, a function that maps the action and state to a quality or payoff.
-A scoring rule has two possible uses: to incentivize participants and to evaluate the quality of the decision responses.
+For a participant to in theory be able to form posterior beliefs about the probability that a flight is delayed after viewing such signals, they must have prior information about the data-generating model.
+The joint distribution $\joint \in \distover{\signalspace \times \statespace}$ assigns a probability, for each possible value of $\mstate$ (\{0,1\}), to each possible signal $v = \{\data,\hat{\mstate}\}$ (a combination of feature values and model prediction) used as a trial in the experiment.
+Rather than attempting to communicate the exact prior to participants, imagine that before beginning the study trials, participants are provided with a finite set of labeled instances $D = \{(\data_1,\hat{\mstate}_1,\mstate_1),...,(\data_m,\hat{\mstate}_m,\mstate_m)\}$, which defines a joint distribution $\jointapprox$ over $V \times \Theta$.
+Note that if we did not show the agent any feature values at all (nor model predictions), we would expect them to make their choice based on the prior probability that a randomly drawn flight in the study will be delayed, $\jointapprox(\mstate)$.

-Returning to the recidivism example, assume the researcher uses a binary scoring rule to map the ground truth realization of the state ($\mstate \in {0,1}$ for not recidivate, recidivate) and the participant's selected action from the action space ($\action \in \{0, 1\}$), say, releasing the defendant ($\action = 1$), to an outcome.
-For example, the agent might be scored by the following rule, which imposes the greatest penalty on false positives (i.e., acting as if the defendant will recidivate when they will not):
+Imagine the researcher uses a binary scoring rule to map the ground truth realization of the state ($\mstate \in {0,1}$ for no delay, delay) and the participant's selected action from the action space ($\action \in \{0, 1\}$), say, booking the flight ($\action = 1$), to an outcome.
+For example, the agent might be scored by the following rule, which imposes the greatest penalty on false negatives (i.e., booking the flight when it will be delayed):

 where the score could be in units of USD, for example.